cutieun/FES7/README.md

-# FES7
+# FES7🦁

-This is what I learn at Frontend School :)
+📝 This is what I learn at Frontend School :)

 I am going to write and commit it every single day!

-Keep practicing, Jieun!
+Keep practicing, Jieun!👩🏻‍💻